SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 ## <a name="import"></a>Importing and exporting device types

-To more conveniently manage device types, you can export device types to a file once they are edited in the user interface.
-The file can be imported again to more easily set up other Cumulocity accounts or to restore the types from a backup.
+To manage device types more conveniently, you can export device types to a file once they are edited in the user interface.
+The file can be re-imported to  set up other Cumulocity accounts easily or to restore the types from a backup.
 The import functionality also supports importing ready-made device types provided by device manufacturers.

 To export a device type, hover over the device type that you would like to export and click the download symbol.
-You browser will download a file named "&lt;device type&gt;.json" with the device type definition.
+Your browser will download a file named "&lt;device type&gt;.json" with the device type definition.

 ![Export device type](/guides/users-guide/fieldbusexport.png)